 Restless Leg Syndrome

 Restless Leg Syndrome (RLS) is considered a complicated internal disease in Chinese medicine.
-RLS is not detailed in ancient or modern Chinese medical texts as a specific syndrome, but displays particular attributes that are recognized in Chinese medical theory.
-The patterns of disharmony described below separated to help describe this condition, but in actuality, restless leg syndrome will have combined
+RLS is not detailed in ancient Chinese medical texts as a specific syndrome, but displays particular attributes that are recognized in Chinese medical theory.
+The patterns of disharmony described below are separated to help describe this condition; in actuality, restless leg syndrome will have combined patterns of imbalance.
+Resolving this condition will require many months of combined therapies used daily including RLS foot soaks, Acu-stick application to acupressure points 2-3 times per day, and herbal therapy.

 Kidney Yin Deficiency and RLS